rbouaf/research-part-2/README.md

-All data and info and the paper is located at https://people.cs.pitt.edu/~chris/politics/ You should really take a look at it.
+All data and info and the paper is located at https://people.cs.pitt.edu/~chris/politics/
-You should redownload the code and you need to download the data from the original paper.
+<br> You need to redownload the code and you need to download the data from the original paper.
 Because it can't fit in this repo.

 Original Message from original paper:
 ```
 Images are contained in the imgs/ folder